tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Schemas.md

-22. On the Field Properties panel to the right add the following
+22. In the Field properties panel to the right, add the following:
       - FieldName = orderSKUcount
       - Description = Order SKU Count
       - Type = Integer